yapro/apiration-bundle/README.md

 # Api Ration Bundle

-The lib to casts a request to a Model object and casts a Model object to a response.
+The library casts a json-request to your object and casts your object to a json-response.

 ![lib tests](https://github.com/yapro/apiration-bundle/actions/workflows/main.yml/badge.svg)